Is Shrimp Good for Cats? Key Benefits and Risks

 1. Cook Properly

 Boiling and steaming are the best ways to cook shrimp for cats.
 Cook them until they reach a firm and pink condition.
-Never cook with oil, butter, or spices.
+Never cook the shrimp with butter, oil, salt, garlic, and other harmful ingredients.

 1. Don’t Add Seasonings